rushangbagada/DAIICT_CODE_CANVAS/clint/frontend/components/IndiaPolygonMap.demo.md

 ## 🎯 **What's New**

-The India Polygon Map component has been enhanced with **automatic ML analysis** that triggers when users select 3 or more points on the map.
+The India Polygon Map component has been enhanced with **manual ML analysis** that users can trigger by clicking a button after selecting 3 or more points on the map.
 Here's how it works:

-## 🔄 **Automatic ML Workflow**
+## 🔄 **Manual ML Workflow**

 ### **1. Point Selection (0-2 points)**
 - User clicks on map to add points